balleRAM/kickasm-sidedit-installer/README.md

 # kickasm-sidedit-installer

-A quite straightforward Linux Bash installation script for KickAssembler v5.9 (a Commodore 64 assembler tool that runs on Java SDK), also included are nurpax's C64 SIDEdit Git repo that comes with KickAssembler .asm source code examples which are extremely easy to compile.
+A quite straightforward and beginner-friendly Linux Bash installation script for KickAssembler v5.9 (a Commodore 64 assembler tool that runs on Java SDK), also included are nurpax's C64 SIDEdit Git repo that comes with KickAssembler .asm source code examples which are extremely easy to compile.

 If you have VICE installed as well, this makes a very nice combo in getting started with Commodore 64 assembler in Linux.